elastic/integrations/packages/osquery_manager/docs/README.md

 This includes information about required privileges; how to run, schedule, and save queries; how to map osquery fields to ECS; and other useful information about managing Osquery with this integration.

 ## Exported Fields
-For a full list of fields that can be returned in osquery results, see the [Osquery Kibana documentation](https://www.elastic.co/guide/en/kibana/current/osquery.html).
+For a full list of fields that can be returned in osquery results, see the [Exported Fields reference](https://www.elastic.co/guide/en/kibana/current/exported-fields-osquery.html) in the Kibana documentation.